Home » New York » Prospect Park Zoo tickets

 Restaurants in the zoo

-Guests who want to re-energize can stop by at the Sea Lion Store and Café, located in Sea Lion Court, for some food and drinks.
+Guests who want to re-energize can stop by the Sea Lion Store and Café, located in Sea Lion Court, for some food and drinks.

 The Cafe offers freshly prepared sandwiches, salads, and lots of healthy snacks.